-So many of their dishes are gluten free (clearly labelled) and I even found Indian dishes here that were low FODMAP with no onions or garlic, result!!
-The Methi Butteta is an Indian potato dish with similarities for me to Bombay potatoes, but even better.
+So many of their dishes are gluten free (clearly labelled) and I even found Indian dishes here that were low FODMAP with no onions or garlic – result!!
+The Methi Butteta is an Indian potato dish which I absolutely love!

 These guys seriously know what they are doing and you can tell how much everyone loves their food just by the massive queues.